pritibiyani/movie_rental/Notes/refactoring-steps.md

 - Run the test and everything should be passing.
 - ```Refactoring changes the programs in small steps, so if you make a mistake, it is easy to find where the bug is.```

+##### Moving the Amount Calculation

+- Use `Move Method` and move the calculation to Rental.
+- Change method name as now earlier method name does not make any sense.